Updated: Jan 18

 We are perceivers of events, interpreting data with our senses, and determining quite by choice, how we view our experiences.
 Our entire body is designed for perception, and not just smell, taste, touch, sight, and hearing.
 We are sensing frequency and vibration as well.
 Then interpreting all this sensory input through personal filters, we call beliefs and emotions.

 Your body is highly sensitive to this input and everything you perceive is relative.
 Relative to where you were standing, or sitting, or your placement in relation to any given event.
 Relative to your sensory abilities, perhaps your eyesight or hearing is greater or lesser than average.
 And Relative to your attention during any given situation.
-Perhaps you were reading a book and only caught a portion of the event, or you were thinking about something else and not fully present in the moment.
+Perhaps you were reading a book and only caught a portion of the event, or you were thinking about something else and were not fully present in the moment.

 You may already realize that your senses have an impact on your perception.
 What you might not realize is that, what you were feeling emotionally at any given time, also impacts your perceptions.